Get insider access

 Sennheiser ACCENTUM Plus Wireless

 The Sennheiser MOMENTUM 4 Wireless have a premium build and feel slightly more comfortable than the Sennheiser ACCENTUM Plus Wireless.
-The MOMENTUM 4 Wireless use touch controls on both ear cups and have a bit better, but very similar, ANC performance.
-Their default sound is bass-heavy with neutral mids and a slightly more accurate top-end.
-While the ACCENTUM Plus Wireless has a slightly brighter treble, finessing their app's EQ for either pair of headphones can make them sound more alike.
-The ACCENTUM Plus Wireless can connect via aptX Adaptive to prioritize audio quality or reduce latency.
-Their mic sounds a bit worse but handles environmental noise better.
+The MOMENTUM 4 Wireless use touch controls on both ear cups and have noticeably better ANC performance and a more consistent sound between wears.
+Both headphones offer EQ and presets for finessing their sound and aptX codecs.
+The ACCENTUM Plus Wireless' mic sounds a bit worse but handles environmental noise better.
 You also only get touch controls on the right ear cup instead of on both ear cups, and their build quality isn't as premium.

 Focal Bathys Wireless